 1. Create a display that gathers like-minded objects.
-Everything in this case has a “collected” feel.From the old bottle to the statue, it all feels old, like it could be out of someone’s curiosity cabinet. it all goes together in theme and color scheme.it makes it feel cohesive.
+Everything in this case has a “collected” feel.From the old bottle to the statue, it all feels old, like it could be out of someone’s curiosity cabinet.
+It all goes together in theme and color scheme and it makes it feel cohesive.

 and below, books and chairs.A desk, and lamp an “office theme”.

 3. Go for height.
 Height is your friend.
 Don’t be afraid to safely hang, stack and move the eye upward.
 What looks better?
 Items laid flat on a table like a craft fair, or items displayed at various heights to catch your eye?

 Use shelves, books,stools,chairs,little tables and even crates to get height.
 I love this collection of crates for display.